XpiritBV/GABC2018_HandsOnLabs/ML/readme.md

 - FamilyMemberId: Unique identifier
 - Alive: Living or dead
 - Rank:
   1. Boss
   2. Leader
   3. Henchman
 - Name: Name
 - Gender: Gender
 - Age:    Age or estimated age
-- Parch: The amount of parents and children the member has within family
+- Parch: The number of parents and children the member has within the family
-- SibSp:	The amount of siblings and spouses the member has within family
+- SibSp:    The number of siblings and spouses the member has within the family
 - PassportNr: Passport number
 - Income: Income in hundreds of $ per month
-- LastSeenAtCode: Last seen at this segment of map
+- LastSeenAtCode: Last seen in this segment of the map
-- Neighbourhood:
+- Neighborhood:
   - S: Staten Island
   - C: Chelsea
   - Q: Queens